The Gambling Law Review: Macau

 Casino gaming is under continuous and permanent supervision from the DICJ through a team of inspectors on site.

-As to pari-mutuels and operations offered to the public, the DICJ's Pari-Mutuels Inspection Unit is charged with the competence to supervise and monitor pari-mutuels and operations offered to the public, and ensure that conduct is in accordance with the technical rules, laws and regulations applicable.
+As to pari-mutuels and operations offered to the public, the DICJ's Pari-Mutuels Inspection Department is charged with the competence to supervise and monitor pari-mutuels and operations offered to the public and ensure that conduct is in accordance with the technical rules, laws and regulations applicable.
 Moreover, these types of gaming have a government-appointed delegate to follow the operator activities.

 Pursuant to Macao law, only casino gaming operators and gaming promoters may, as credit providers, issue credit to players.
 Issuance of credit is restricted to casino games of chance.